PLANNING BLUNDER OR GREAT VISION?

 So, why was the runway so far away from the airport?
 In the early 1990s, when the project was going through the public consultation phase, the runway was pitched to the public as the "environmental runway".

-Supposedly, its location was optimized so that departure and arrival routes would avoid overflying built-up areas as much as possible, supposedly explaining its eccentric location.
+Supposedly, its location was optimized so that departure and arrival routes would avoid overflying built-up areas as much as possible, explaining its eccentric location.

 However, the runway first appeared in planning documents in 1968, when there was a lot less urban development around the airport and when jet noise was much less of an issue.